Skip Navigation

 Annotation: The Technical Assistance Center on Social Emotional Intervention for Young Children (TACSEI) takes the research that shows which practices improve the social-emotional outcomes for young children with, or at risk for, delays or disabilities and creates products and resources to help decision-makers, caregivers, and service providers apply these best practices in the work they do every day.
 Resources available on the website include articles, papers, workshops, presentations, videos, and other materials and tools.
 The site also provides information on individualized interventions, systems and procedures, and the pyramid model for supporting social emotional competence in infants and young children.
 TACSEI is a five-year grant made possible by the U.S. Department of Education.

-Keywords: Psychosocial development, Affective disorders, Emotional development, Mental health, Resource centers, Technical assistance centers, Young children
+Keywords: Affective disorders, Emotional development, Mental health, Psychosocial development, Resource centers, Technical assistance centers, Young children